tamaskenez/somenewlanguage/doc/design-ideas.md

 ### Co/go-routines

 Coroutines and goroutines should be fundamental.
-Single-channel goroutine with a zero-sized buffer is semantically a coroutine, the  difference is that after a channel operation both goroutines may procceed while with coroutines they're ping-ponging on the same thread.
+Single-channel goroutine with a zero-sized buffer is semantically a coroutine, the  difference is that after a channel operation both goroutines may proceed while with coroutines they're ping-ponging on the same thread.
 Anyway, they're very similar, should be handled with a similar high-level construct.
 The same function must be able to be used as a coroutine or goroutine with buffer size 0 or more.

+Moreover, the Lobster-like yield/function-call unification follow naturally.
+That is:

+`foo` takes a function `Integer -> ()`:

+    foo (f :: Integer -> ()) =
+      f 1
+      f 2
+      f 3

+Normal usage:

+    foo print

+Coroutine usage, the `f` calls in `foo` will act like a yield, or a channel.send operation.

+    channel = make_unbuffered_channel(Integer -> ())
+    cr = prime_coroute foo channel
+    while i = channel.get(), ?i
+        print i

+Other direction:

+    foo (f :: () -> Integer) =
+      v = v + f()
+      v = v + 2 * f()
+      v = v + 3 * f()

+Normal usage:

+    foo baz

+Coroutine usage, the `f` calls if `foo` will act like a channel.get

+    channel = make_unbuffered_channel(() -> Integer)
+    cr = prime_coroutine foo channel
+    channel.put(1)
+    channel.put(2)
+    channel.put(3)

+Setting the channel as buffered we get goroutines.

 Even the most simple operations like linear character search in a string must be written in a way so it can be called like a coroutine (think find-all) or goroutine.
 This decision must be made at callsite.
+We need to add some syntactic sugar to make this a friendly way.

+       index_of seq::T* item::T =
+            i := 0
+            while c = seq(), ?c
+              if c = item
+                return i
+              end
+            end

+Btw, this would be interesting, but I'm not sure:

+       index_of seq::T* item::T =
+            i := 0
+            choice_point c = seq()
+              if c = item
+                return i
+              end
+              next_choice

+The idea is that `choice_point` declares a branching point. `c = seq()` is a unification attempt which can `fail`, as opposed to be `false` or `seq()` returns `Nothing`.
+The `next_choice` gets the next possible unification from the choice point, or, when `set()` fails, continues after the choice.
+The `fail` event would be something that cannot be stored or returned, it's a purely control flow event.
+Also, it's not an exception or exceptional event, it's totally normal.
+It would interesting to consider this error handling instead of returning
+`Nothing` in some cases (map.get_value).

 - The syntax must be very simple.
 Nobody wants to write/call a character search with goroutine channel syntax.
 - If callsite decides coroutine the whole function will be optimized into an inline for-loop.